johnmehler/ratrater/README.md

       e.
 Verify that the program loads when you run it.

 ## TODO
-  ~~1.
-Update export() to include first and last names~~

-2. Create an "undo" button to undo the last game result that has been entered after hitting the "save changes" button in the Ratrater game results window.

-  ~~3.
-Update rate() and save() methods to have the dialog window display the result as "draw" instead of a "win"/"loss".~~
+1. If a rating is under 1000, an error message should be printed and no changes should be made.

-4. Split rate() and save() methods into cases using switches and add several new options
+2. Split rate() and save() methods into cases using switches and add several new options

       a. **F** - The bottom player was forfeited.
 Subtract an additional 25 points from the rating of the loser.